vuongducphuong/documentation/content/developer/reference/external_api.rst

 .. important::

-    For Odoo Online instances (<domain>.odoo.com), users are created without a *local* password (as a person you are logged in via the Odoo Online authentication system, not by the instance itself).
+    For Odoo Online instances (<domain>.leansoft.vn), users are created without a *local* password (as a person you are logged in via the Odoo Online authentication system, not by the instance itself).
 To use XML-RPC on Odoo Online instances, you will need to set a password on the user account you